Onemind-Services-LLC/netbox-secrets/README.md

 ### User Keys

 Each user within NetBox can associate their account with an RSA public key.
-If activated by an administrator, this user key will contain a unique, encrypted, copy of the AES master key needed to retrieve secret data.
+After activated by an administrator, this user key will contain a unique, encrypted, copy of the AES master key needed to retrieve secret data.
 Have in mind that the key activation by an administrator is a __one-time operation__.

-User keys may be created by users individually, however they are of no use until they have been activated by a user who already possesses an active user key.

 #### Supported Key Format